 Research the banks in your area and decide on the one that best suits your needs.
 Open a new bank account.

-Change The Address On Your Driver's License & Car Insurance
+Change The Address On Your Driver's License and Car Insurance.

 Update all documentation related to your car!